Self-employed? Here’s how to file taxes for a side hustle

 If you’re unclear on anything, the CRA has a lot of tax information you can access.
 And if you want professional help, consider hiring an accountant or a bookkeeper—and remember, their fees are tax-deductible.

 Lowering your taxable income comes down to solid bookkeeping and some simple investment strategies, says Paley.
-There are also a few creative ways you may not know about.
+There are also a few ways you may not know about.

 Another option is to make donations to registered charities.
 The federal Charitable Donations Tax Credit can total as much as 33% of the amount you donated.

-But a common route is investing as much as possible in a registered retirement savings plan (RRSP), up to your annual contribution limit.
 “For most people, an RRSP is the main one to invest in,” says Paley.
 That’s because an RRSP contribution can result in a significant tax reduction or even a tax refund.
 Plus, RRSP investments grow tax-free.
 (If you’ve maxed out your RRSP, you can contribute to a tax-free savings account (TFSA), but you won’t receive a tax refund for that.)

 What’s most important is to stay on top of tax payments to avoid audits and fines, says Paley.
 “The government has gone after certain groups,” he says.
 “And penalties are not that fun.”